slawekzachcial/pipelines-azure/README.md

 ## Spell Check

-The pipeline will check the spelling of all markdown files in this repository.
+The pipeline checks the spelling of all markdown files in this repository.

 ## Link Check

-The pipeline will check the links of all markdown files in this repository.
+The pipeline checks the links of all markdown files in this repository.

 ## Release Creation

-The pipeline, when run on `main` branch, will create a new Git tag and GitHub release.
-A new release will be created only one does not exist yet for the given commit.
+The pipeline, when run on `main` branch, creates a new Git tag and GitHub release.
+A new release is created only if one does not exist yet for the given commit.

 ## Release Deployment

-The pipeline, when run on `main` branch, will deploy release by copying markdown files into `gh-pages` branch.
+The pipeline, when run on `main` branch, deploys release by copying markdown files into `gh-pages` branch.
+The commit message in `gh-pages` branch contains the release version number.